'I got a perfect person' - 91-year-old settles in with student housemate | ITV News

 "It's so lovely!"
 Mary gushed.
 "I got folded right in from the very beginning, and that was really wonderful."

-The Homeshare scheme is run by Age UK in conjunction with Oxfordshire County Council.
+The Homeshare scheme is run by Age UK Oxfordshire who work closely with Oxfordshire County Council.

 Applicants are DBS checked, interviewed and need to provide references.
 A family member or a friend of the householder is welcome to attend all initial introductions.